jpodwys/cache-service/README.md

 ## checkOnPreviousEmpty

-By default, if two subsequent caches have the same `defaultExpiraiton`, the second of the two caches will not be checked in the event that the first cache does not have a key.
-If `checkOnPreviousEmpty` is `true`, cache-service will check subsequent caches with the same `defaultExpiration`.
+By default, if two subsequent caches have the same `defaultExpiraiton`, the second of the two caches will be checked in the event that the first cache does not have a key.
+If `checkOnPreviousEmpty` is `false`, cache-service will not check subsequent caches with the same `defaultExpiration`.

 * type: boolean
-* default: false
+* default: true

 ## readOnly